 Each month, we host an informal conversation highlighting the research of a faculty member at the School of Education.
 For the 2020-2021 school year, all events will be held virtually.

-These talks are open to all members of the W&M community.
+These talks are open to all.
 We look forward to sharing the great research led by our faculty in the School of Education.